monika-sap/cities-metrics/README.md

 ```
 npm run dev // should run bot server and client
 ```
+Default react app port is not changed so open `localhost:3000` in the browser if not automatically done.

 Enhancement could be some containerization, more and robust tests, and better error handling.

 ## Server